khanshorif331/manufacturer-website-client-public/README.md

 # Khan Manufacturing Company Website

-This project was made by me.There is the live site link.Have a visit and have a great experience.
+It's a full stack project.There is the live site link.Have a visit and have a great experience.

 https://manufacturer-website-6ea45.web.app/